Happy hormones and hands-free parenting are just some of the reasons why we think babywearing is so great. Check out our list below to learn more!

 As your baby grows, so does their curiosity about the world around them.
 Thus, babywearing in the facing-out position or on your back allows your little one to explore their surroundings while remaining safely and reassuringly close to you.

-- AND HELP WHEN LITTLE TUMMIES ARE UPSET!
+6. HELP WHEN LITTLE TUMMIES ARE UPSET

-Colicky babies tend to affect the whole family.
-Babywearing in a baby carrier can soothe the discomfort since your baby is carried in an upright position.
+If you have a colicky baby, babywearing might help.
+Carrying your baby in a baby carrier can soothe the discomfort since your baby is carried in an upright position.

 Wondering what baby carrier to choose?
 Find the one that is perfect for you and your little one in our baby carrier guide.